MAP: Arkansas pharmacies providing the COVID-19 vaccine

 To view the pharmacies as a list, visit https://www.arrx.org/covid-vaccine-pharmacies.

-The Arkansas Department of Health advises to call ahead about scheduling an appointment before visiting a pharmacy.
+The Arkansas Department of Health advises calling ahead about scheduling an appointment before visiting a pharmacy.
+Please reach out to only one provider and only after you are eligible to receive the vaccine, as pharmacies are currently dealing with overwhelming demand.